-1.7 The latest version of the Toolkit can be downloaded from the UKRLG website.
-The Toolkit was developed to work in Microsoft Excel version 2007 in order to be compatible with most Local Highway Authorities Microsoft Office versions.
+- 1.6 The latest version of the Toolkit can be downloaded from the HMEP website.
+The Toolkit was developed to work in Microsoft Excel versions 2003, 2007 and 2010.
+The following should be noted: - Toolkit versions with file extension .xls are intended for use with Excel 2003. - Toolkit versions with file extension .xlsm are intended for use with Excel 2007 and 2010.